Losses that Cook: Topological Optimal Transport for Structured Recipe Generation: Extraction Pipeline

 \section{Extraction Pipeline}

 All models generate 1,000 recipes in JSON format with schema enforcement via the Outlines library \cite{willard2023} to prevent malformed outputs.
-We then apply NER using a Qwen3-4B to extract quantities, units, times, temperatures, and primary actions from natural language instructions, enabling precise metric computation.
+We then apply NER using a Qwen3-4B to extract quantities, units, times, temperatures, and primary actions from natural language instructions, enabling precise metric computation using LangExtract \footnote{\url{https://langextract.com/}} with the Prompts \ref{prompt:ner_directions} and \ref{prompt:metric}.

+\begin{promptbox}[label={prompt:ner_directions}]{Directions Extraction} \textbf{System: }You are an expert culinary data scientist.
+Your task is to analyze a list of cooking recipe steps and extract key information for each step into a structured JSON format.

+\textbf{Instructions:} Process the input list of recipe steps in the order they are provided.
+For each step, extract the following four entities: \begin{itemize} \item action: The single, primary cooking verb for the step (e.g., "Combine", "Bake", "Stir"). \item temperature\_celsius: The temperature mentioned, converted to Celsius.
+If not present, use null.
+Must be a number. \item time\_minutes: The duration in minutes.
+If a range is given (e.g., "10-12 minutes"), use the average.
+If not present, use null.
+Must be number \item ingredients: A list of the food ingredients involved in that specific step.
+If no ingredients are mentioned, use an empty list []. \end{itemize} \end{promptbox}